 How To Get Gastric Bypass Results Without Surgery With ESG

-How To Get Gastric Bypass Results Without Surgery
+Gastric Bypass Results Without Surgery

-It is no secret that obesity has reached epic proportions in the United States.
-Currently, 1 out of 3 adults in the U.S. has a BMI that falls in the range of obesity.
-The number of states who have at least a 35% rate of obesity among adults has risen to 16 from the previous number of 12 recorded by the CDC in 2019.
-There are many factors that played a part in how this came to be and the addition of the pandemic did not help matters.
-Today we are going to talk about different bariatric weight loss procedures that can treat obesity and particularly how to get gastric bypass results without undergoing surgery.
+Compared to 12 recorded by the CDC in 2019.
+Many factors played a part in how this came to be and the addition of the pandemic did not help matters.
+Today we are going to talk about different bariatric weight loss procedures.
+That can treat weight management issues and particularly how to get gastric bypass results without undergoing surgery.

-Who Is Considered Obese?
+Who Is Considered Higher-Weight Person?

-Obesity is calculated using a universal system of measurement called a BMI scale.
+It’s calculated using a universal system of measurement called a BMI scale.
 The simplified BMI scale looks like this:

-• Less than 18.5 – underweight;
+• Less than 18.5 – underweight.

-• 18.5-24.9 – ideal Weight;
+• 18.5-24.9 – ideal weight:

-• 25-29.9 – overweight;
+• 25-29.9 – heavier weight:

-• Over 30 – obese.
+• Over 30 – higher body mass weight.

-To give these statistics some perspective, let’s look at a person who is 5โ€™7โ€, that weighs 180 pounds.
-This person is considered overweight by BMI calculations.
-If they gain only 12 pounds, they are now considered obese.
+To give these statistics some perspective, let’s look at a person who is 5’7”, that weighs 180 pounds.
+This person is considered a heavier person by BMI calculations.
+If they gain only 12 pounds, they are now considered individuals having higher body mass.

 More complex BMI charts have categories of obesity that range from class 1 obesity to class 4 obesity.

 Many people struggle with their weight.
-Some notice they have gained 10 pounds over the holidays or on vacation and so they crack down, vow to get more exercise, eat healthier, and drink more water which usually works but, what if it doesnโ€™t?
+Some notice they have gained 10 pounds over the holidays or on vacation so they crack down, vow to get more exercise, eat healthier, and drink more water which usually works but, what if it doesn’t?

 What if the things that used to work to help maintain a healthy weight stop working?
-Thinking about this scenario you can probably see where it would be easy for that previously โ€œoverweightโ€ person to gain that 12 pounds and now be in a BMI category that is classified as โ€œobeseโ€.
+Thinking about this scenario you can probably see where it would be easy for that previously “a person with heavier weight” person to gain that 12 pounds and now be in a BMI category that is classified as “an individual with higher body mass”.
 Things can spiral out of control from here and they need some help to get back on track.

-Surgical Weight Loss Options
+Surgical Weight Loss | Gastric Bypass Options

-Gastric bypass surgery is considered the โ€œgold standardโ€ for weight loss surgery by the National Institute of Health and the ASMBS (American Society for Metabolic and Bariatric Surgery) and has been for decades.
+According to the National Institute of Health and the ASMBS (American Society for Metabolic and Bariatric Surgery), they consider Gastric Bypass Surgery the ‘gold standard’ for weight loss surgery, and this designation has been in place for decades.

-Gastric bypass surgery works using both restrictive and malabsorptive techniques.
-Meaning, it restricts the amount that an individual can eat because the stomach is made smaller but it also involves altering the digestive system so that not all the calories ingested are absorbed by the body.
-Gastric bypass patients typically lose about 50-60% of their excess body weight in a year.
+Gastric Bypass Surgery works using both restrictive and malabsorptive techniques.
+Meaning, it restricts the amount that an individual can eat.
+As the stomach is made smaller, it also involves altering the digestive system so that the body does not absorb all the calories ingested.

 What if you do not want to have surgery or do not qualify for bariatric surgery?
 Is there a way to get gastric bypass weight loss results without surgery?

-Bariatric surgery is one option available to help with weight loss but individuals who are between 30-40 on the BMI chart may not qualify as candidates and severely obese individuals may not be considered โ€œhealthy enoughโ€ to undergo the surgery involved.
+Bariatric surgery is one option available to help with weight loss.
+However, individuals who are between 30-40 on the BMI chart may not qualify as candidates.
+Individuals with a severely higher body mass may not be considered “healthy enough” to undergo the surgery involved.

-Endoscopic sleeve gastroplasty (ESG) is a non-surgical weight loss option that can deliver similar weight loss results as bariatric surgery.
+Endoscopic Sleeve Gastroplasty (ESG) is a non-surgical weight loss option that can deliver similar weight loss results as bariatric surgery.
 One study highlighted the benefits of using endoscopic sleeve gastroplasty to treat class IV obesity, especially if surgery was not a viable option for the patient.

 Endoscopic sleeve before and after